Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Main Results and Implications

-We will further assume that $F(r\Amax)<1 \text{ and } F(-r\Amax)>0$, which will allow us to avoid some pathological scenarios in our results.
-In such settings, the following theorem gives a lower bound on the minimax risk; its proof appears in Appendix \ref{proof:cor:1bit}. \begin{corollary}[\bf{Lower bound for One-bit observation model}] Suppose that the observations $Y_{i,j}$ are obtained as described in (\ref{defn:1bitmodel}), where $W_{i,j}$ are iid continuous zero-mean scalar random variables $\forall(i,j)\in\cS$ having probability density function $f(w)$, and cumulative density function $F(w)$ for $w\in\RR$.
-Define
+We will further assume that $F(r\Amax)<1 \text{ and } F(-r\Amax)>0$, which will allow us to avoid some pathological scenarios in our analyses.
+In such settings, the following theorem gives a lower bound on the minimax risk; its proof appears in Appendix \ref{proof:cor:1bit}. \begin{corollary}[\bf{Lower bound for One-bit observation model}] Suppose that the observations $Y_{i,j}$ are obtained as described in (\ref{defn:1bitmodel}) where $W_{i,j}$ are i.i.d continuous zero-mean scalar random variables as described above, and define